 The Alave v.
-City of Chicago Decision and Its Impact on Cyclists’ Legal Landscape
+City of Chicago Decision and Its Impact on Cyclists’ Safety

 Initially, the City of Chicago won a motion to dismiss, arguing that Clark Alave was a permitted user only and that the city is immune from liability for his injuries.
 The appellate court overturned the circuit court’s decision, considering several factors.
 According to the court, City ordinances against sidewalk cycling implied that cyclists were expected to use the road.
 The presence of a Divvy bike station suggested the city’s endorsement of road use by cyclists in that area.